Has Dipika Kakar Changed Her Name To Faiza After Marrying Shoaib Ibrahim?

 The Actress Changed The Name For The Wedding!

-When asked as to what was the reason that she had changed her name, Dipika told the leading daily, "The reason behind changing my name for the wedding is very personal which I, my husband, parents and in-laws know about it"
+When asked as to what was the reason that she had changed her name, Dipika told the leading daily, "The reason behind changing my name for the wedding is very personal which I, my husband, parents and in-laws know about."

 Dipika Is Happy That Wedding Happened In Shoaib’s Village